-- 7.1 Where a Member in Public Practice prepares a Due Diligence Sign-Off, the Due Diligence Sign-Off shall clearly communicate: - a) the name of the party or parties engaging the Member; - b) the addressees of the Due Diligence Sign-Off (being the other members of the Due Diligence Committee) 53; - c) the date on which the Due Diligence Sign-Off has been issued; - d) the purpose for which the Due Diligence Sign-Off has been prepared, including the Public Document and proposed transaction to which it relates; - e) whether the Member has prepared the Due Diligence Sign-Off in the capacity of a DDC Member or DDC Observer ^{9,10,18,52};
+- 7.1 Where a Member in Public Practice provides a Due Diligence Sign-Off, it shall contain the following: - a) the name of the party or parties engaging the Member; - b) any other addressees of the Due Diligence Sign-Off (typically being the other members of the Due Diligence Committee); - c) the date on which the Due Diligence Sign-Off has been issued; - d) the purpose for which the Due Diligence Sign-Off has been prepared, including the Public Document and proposed transaction to which it relates; - e) whether the Member has prepared the Due Diligence Sign-Off in the capacity of a DDC Member or DDC Observer; - f) a statement that the Professional Services were conducted and the Due Diligence Sign-Off was prepared in accordance with this Standard; - g) the Financial Information and/or Other Specific Information disclosed in the Public Document in relation to which the Member has undertaken procedures to which the Due Diligence Sign-Off relates; - h) the scope of work performed in relation to the Financial Information and/or Other Specific information to which the Due Diligence Sign-Off relates; - i) any limitations on the scope of work performed; - j) the basis on which the statements in the Due Diligence Sign-Off are made, including specific reference to: - the scope of work performed;

-- the Financial Information and/or Other Specific Information disclosed in the Public Document in relation to which the Member has undertaken procedures to which the Due Diligence Sign-Off relates; - g) the scope of work performed in relation to the Financial Information and any Other Specific information to which the Due Diligence Sign-Off relates; - h) any limitations on the scope of work performed; - the basis on which the statements in the Due Diligence Sign-Off are made, including specific reference to: - · the scope of work performed; - the materiality guidelines adopted by the Due Diligence Committee; and - the extent, if any, of reliance by the Member on the work of others; - j) the conclusions of the Member in the form of negative statements as to whether having performed the scope of work, it has become aware of anything to cause the Member to believe that ^{56,57}: - the Financial Information and/or Other Specific Information as presented in identified sections of the Public Document is misleading or deceptive (including by omission) in the form and context in which it appears; and - the due diligence enquiries set out in the Due Diligence Planning Memorandum adopted by the Due Diligence Committee as they relate to the Financial Information and/or Other Specific Information constitute all inquiries which are reasonable in the circumstances so far as the Financial Information and/or Other Specific Information is concerned; - k) the significant assumptions upon which the conclusions of the Member are based; - I) all qualifications to the conclusions of the Member; - m) any restrictions on the use and distribution of the Due Diligence Sign-Off; and - n) a statement that the Professional Services were conducted and the Due Diligence Sign-Off was prepared in accordance with this Standard and other applicable standards.
+- the materiality guidelines adopted by the Due Diligence Committee; and - the extent, if any, of reliance by the Member on the work of others; - k) the conclusions of the Member in the form of negative statements as to whether having performed the scope of work, the Member has become aware of anything to cause the Member to believe that: - the Financial Information and/or Other Specific Information [as presented in identified sections of the Public Document] is misleading or deceptive (including by omission) in the form and context in which it appears; and - the due diligence enquiries set out in the Due Diligence Planning Memorandum adopted by the Due Diligence Committee as they relate to the Financial Information and/or Other Specific Information do not constitute all inquiries which are reasonable in the circumstances so far as the Financial Information and/or Other Specific Information is concerned; - I) the significant assumptions upon which the conclusions of the Member are based; - m) all qualifications to the conclusions of the Member; and - n) any restrictions on the use and distribution of the Due Diligence Sign-Off.

-A form of Due Diligence Sign-Off which complies with the requirements of this Standard is included in Appendix 1 to this Standard.
-Members should note that not all aspects of this example form would be relevant to a DDC Observer.
+A form of Due Diligence Sign-Off which complies with the requirements of this Standard is included in Appendix 1.
+Members should note that this form of Due Diligence Sign-Off may require amendment if the Due Diligence Sign-Off is prepared by a Member as a DDC Observer.